kulttuuri/HipchatNotifications/README.md

 * [cURL](http://curl.haxx.se/)
 * MediaWiki 1.8+ (only tested with as low as version 1.8)
 * Apache should have NE (NoEscape) flag on to prevent issues in URLs.
-By default this is enabled.
-Check [this](https://github.com/kulttuuri/hipchat_mediawiki/issues/8) thread for more information.
+By default you should have this enabled.
+Check [this](https://github.com/kulttuuri/hipchat_mediawiki/issues/8) thread for more information if you run into this issue.

 ## How to install